 - She Who Must Not Be Seen: For the first couple of years of the strip, the audience doesn't see the teenaged Cerise Namir, only hearing from her via texts with Derek.

 - The Dec.
 21, 2016 strip finally portrayed the older Namir family - Twix, Snickers and Cerise.

 - Spin-Offspring: The title characters are the children of You Say It First and Namir Deiter's central couples.

 - Team Mom: Miss Fluffy tries to fill this role, but usually just ends up being a wet blanket.

-- Uncanny Family Resemblance: Both times we've seen Blue's bar (so far), the bartender many assumed was a youthful-looking Blue was actually her niece, Daisy Huss (who dyes her hair blue).
+- Uncanny Family Resemblance: The first couple of times Blue's bar was featured, the bartender many assumed was a youthful-looking Blue was actually her niece, Daisy Huss (who dyes her hair blue).
 Lampshaded by the 12/20/2016 strip where Blue, herself, makes an appearance.

 - Unknown Rival: Shelby considers Nicole more a Spanner in the Works than a direct rival (for now).

-- Wham Episode: Comic #477, which reveals that JJ is Issac's daughter, but not Joy's
+- Wham Episode: Comic #477, which reveals that JJ is Isaac's daughter, but not Joy's

 - What Happened to the Mouse?: Several important characters from the predecessor comics have yet to even be mentioned in (like Roxanne (Blue's older sister/Daisy's mother), Gabby and Joan).